 There may be moisture settling.
 Excess moisture on painted walls can lead to water-filled bubbles in the paint.
 Moisture can come from intense humidity, droplets of water, water leaks, or plumbing issues.
 Unfortunately, water-filled bubbles may be on the substrate level, deeper in the paint, or in the top coat.
 It’s common to find this type of bubbling in kitchens, bathrooms, and basements due to excess condensation and moisture in those rooms.
 Also, improper ventilation makes paint bubbles more likely to occur.

 Remember, it’s important to minimize moisture possibilities so they don’t negatively impact the paint job.
+Bob Vila offers advice on this particular subject.
 By addressing and fixing the moisture source, paint bubbles can be properly handled and prevented in the future.

 There is more to painting than just swiping paint around walls and floors — it requires careful consideration.
 Understanding what causes paint to bubble and how to fix painting mistakes on walls can dramatically reduce terrible paint bubbles from forming and ruining your work.
 A proper and careful paint application calls for a flawless finish.
 Also, if you’re interested in painting your home’s interior, but don’t know which color suits best with your space, take a look at these latest wall painting trends.

 - Is DIY at-home countertop refinishing the right choice for you?